East Midlands: Manufacturing

-Spector Lumenex (part of Tyco) make warning systems off the B684 in Mapperley.
-Flowserve UK (former Worthington-Simpson, then Ingersoll-Dresser) in Balderton are the largest manufacturer of industrial pumps in the UK.
-Miflex, off the B582 in Lubbesthorpe between Enderby and Kirby Muxloe, make air hoses for diving regulators.
+Spector Lumenex (part of Tyco) make warning systems in Mapperley.
+Flowserve UK (formerly Worthington-Simpson, then Ingersoll-Dresser) in Balderton are the largest manufacturer of industrial pumps in the UK.
 Hako Machines UK, a Schleswig-Holstein supplier of industrial sweepers and road cleaners are in Crick.
 Bostik, which from 1930 until 1990, was owned by British United Shoe Machinery of Leicester, still has a main factory and research site (its construction division) in Belgrave; until 1962 it was made by BB Chemical, with its other main brand being the water-resistant Prestik for making sealing strips.

-Taylor Hobson (an international metrology company) is north of the A563 in former Thurmaston (inside Leicester), bought by Ametek in 2004; with a former division of the company, Cooke Optics, a camera lens manufacturer, further north in Thurmaston on the west side of the railway.
-The Gent fire alarm company, now owned by Honeywell since 2005, is off the A563 near the A6030 roundabout in the north of Humberstone.
-Matsuura Machinery UK (CNC machine tools) is towards Morrisons in Coalville.
+Taylor Hobson (an international metrology company) is in Leicester, bought by Ametek in 2004; with a former division of the company, Cooke Optics, a camera lens manufacturer, further north in Thurmaston.
+The Gent fire alarm company, owned by Honeywell since 2005, is north of Humberstone.
+Matsuura Machinery UK (CNC machine tools) is in Coalville.

-Abacus Lighting (former Abacus Municipal) is in the north of Kirkby in Ashfield, north of Sutton Parkway station; it makes street lights, floodlights, supermarket trolley shelters, and installed many of the UK's mobile phone masts.
-Ardagh (originally Metal Box from 1962, then Impress Group) make tin cans south of the A38, off the B6139, north of Fabrikat; Alpha Rail, off the B6020 near Kirkby-in-Ashfield railway station, claims to be Britain's leading manufacturer of metal railings and guard rail; Pandrol UK in Worksop make resilient rail fastenings.
-ThyssenKrupp UK is in Lenton, off the A52, and further north is ZF Services UK (wind turbine and automotive gears).
-At the A6019/A453 south of the tax office in Nottingham is Thomas & Betts UK (former W & J Furse, and bought by ABB in 2012), a world leader in lightning and earthing protection.
+Ardagh (Metal Box from 1962, then Impress Group) make tin cans north of Fabrikat; Pandrol UK in Worksop make resilient rail fastenings.
+ThyssenKrupp UK is in Lenton, and further north is ZF Services UK (wind turbine and automotive gears).
+In Nottingham is Thomas & Betts UK (formerly W & J Furse, and bought by ABB in 2012), a world leader in lightning and earthing protection.

 Construction and building materials

-Topps Tiles are on Grove Park in Enderby, with the national distribution centre of British Gas, the largest warehouse of gas spare parts in Europe, next door.
-Aggregate Industries (now part of LafargeHolcim since July 2015, when Paris-based Lafarge merged with Swiss-based Holcim) is based at Bardon Hall in Bardon, next to the 912-foot (278 m) Bardon Hill, Leicestershire's highest point.
+Topps Tiles are in Enderby, with the national distribution centre of British Gas, the largest warehouse of gas spare parts in Europe, next door.
+Aggregate Industries (part of LafargeHolcim since July 2015, when Paris-based Lafarge merged with Swiss-based Holcim) is based at Bardon Hall in Bardon.
 Mountsorrel has the largest granite quarry in Europe, owned by the French company, Lafarge (owned by Redland plc until 1997).
 BPB plc (British Plasterboard), the world's largest manufacturer of plasterboard (calcium sulphate) who own British Gypsum, is based in East Leake, Nottinghamshire.
 They also have a large site at Barrow upon Soar.
 Artex Ltd., part of the same company, is in Ruddington.
-North Midland Construction is off the B6027 in Huthwaite.
-Saint-Gobain Isover (insulation) is in Gotham.